 This series is inspired by my fascination with combining performing art with visual art.
 Sideshow depicts abandoned 20th century traveling circus trailers with today’s sideshow performers.
-Through the use of color and light, I attempt to capture the beauty of a lost art with the life that’s bringing it back.
+Through the use of color and light, Teri captures the beauty of a lost art with the life that’s bringing it back.

 Sideshows became a part of the circus in the United States in the late 19th century.
 Typically, these shows included human abnormalities and girl shows.
 The girl show was primarily a vaudeville style revue with costumed dancers, singers and comedians.